Caldey Island: Wildlife

 Caldey Island is known for its flowers, many of which are rarely found in other areas of the United Kingdom.
 The island also has many species of birds that are prevalent in the summer months.
 The country's largest colony of cormorants is located at St Margaret's Island.
-Following a two-year rat eradication programme, red squirrels were introduced in 2016 and by 2018 were breeding successfully.
+Following a two-year rat eradication programme, red squirrels were introduced in 2016 and by 2018 were breeding successfully and there are now around 50 on the island.

 Economy and services

-The island's economic activity is supported by tourism and the sale of perfumes and chocolate.
+The island's economic activity is supported by tourism and the sale of chocolate.
 The main income comes from tourism.
 The monastery opened an Internet shop in 2001 to sell products online.
 Their lavender perfume is said to be "simply the best lavender soliflore on earth" by the perfume critic Luca Turin.

 Caldey Island provides a spiritual retreat that accommodates up to 750 guests a year.
+This facility is currently undergoing an extensive refurbishment and is due to be open again in Easter 2024.
 The island has a functioning post office including a museum of the island's history.
 The island has its own postage stamps and its own monetary unit named after the local fish, the dab.
 There is a colonial-style tea shop on the green, and an underground reservoir near the lighthouse, supplied by a spring.
 This provides water to the gardens and the people.

 For handling emergencies, the island Land Rover is shared between the fire service, the coastguard, and the police.
-There is a volunteer fire service operated by the Mid and West Wales Fire and Rescue Service, with access to two fire engines, one being a 4x4 rural firefighting unit airlifted to the island by the Royal Air Force.
+There is a volunteer fire service operated by the Mid and West Wales Fire and Rescue Service, with access to two fire engines, one being a 4x4 rural firefighting unit that was airlifted to the island by the Royal Air Force.
 The last reported major fire on the island was in 1940 when the monastery was damaged.

+The island has two cranes, one on Tenby Harbour the other on the island.
+These cranes are used to lift heavier items or livestock onto the boat to be transported to and from the island.

+The island also has some basic farming equipment including two tractors, used for the upkeep of the land and transportation of heavy goods.